seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-25.md

 Though the term is sometimes rendered by the word 'steadfast', it does not stand for any rigidity.
 Instead, it carries implications of a non-rigid resilience.

-This is a wonderful quality in Tathāgatas and *arahants*.
+This is a wonderful quality in *tathāgatas* and *arahants*.
 We may compare it to a revolving swing in a children's playground.
 One who is seated in a revolving swing has nothing to get upset about falling headlong when the swing goes up.
 The seats are hung in such a way that they also turn with the revolving motion